 It's already been an eventful year for phone releases, with premium flagships such as Samsung's Galaxy S8, LG's G6 and HTC's U11 duking it out for smartphone supremacy.
 And that all happened before the OnePlus 5 came along, offering many of the features you find in top phones but for hundreds of dollars less.

 But phone makers aren't done just yet.
 From a new iPhone to at least one other marquee Samsung phone, we're expect even more devices to come along in the second half of the year.
 Here's a closer look at all the exciting smartphones expected to come your way during the rest of 2017.

 The Galaxy S8 sets a pretty high bar for the next iPhone to clear.
 But from the rumors circulating about the iPhone 8, it sounds like Apple is up to the challenge.
 Apple looks likely to replace the LCD screen with an OLED panel that provides more saturated colors and better contrast, at least on one model of the iPhone.
 The screen would also stretch from edge to edge just like the Galaxy S8 and LG G6, though it's unclear what Apple's going to do about the Touch ID sensor.
 Augmented reality features also figure to be a focus for the new phone.

-It's unclear if the iPhone 8 will be ready by the usual fall ship date.
-But never fear: Apple's also likely to roll out the iPhone 7s and 7s Plus, which will be modest updates of 2016's phones, though those models should gain wireless charging.
-(Image Credit: iPhone 8 Concept by Venjamin Geskin/YouTube)
+Apple typically announces its new iPhones in September, but we may not see the iPhone 8 until October or November, according to some rumors.
+Whenever Apple unveils the iPhone 8, it won't be alone: Apple's also likely to roll out the iPhone 7s and 7s Plus, which will be modest updates of 2016's phones, though those models should gain wireless charging.
+(Image Credit: iPhone 8 Concept by Vladimir Obshansky/ConceptsiPhone)